Anomalous Luttinger equivalence between temperature and curved spacetime: From black hole's atmosphere to thermal quenches: Far from equilibrium energy transport

-In this section, we focus on the situation of a quantum system connected to a thermal bath, whose temperature is varied rapidly.
-In a standard partition procedure, two halves of the conductor are maintained at different temperatures $T_{R/L} = T_0 \pm \Delta T/2$, see Fig.~\ref{fig:ImposedTemperature}(a).
+quantum system connected to a thermal bath, whose temperature is varied rapidly.
+In a standard partition procedure, two halves of the conductor are maintained at different temperatures $T_{R/L} = T_0 \mp \Delta T/2$, see Fig.~\ref{fig:ImposedTemperature}(a).
 The corresponding external temperature profile $T(x)$ maintains the conductor in an out-of-equilibrium state.
 The temperature profile is then later released at $t=0$: in the equilibration process between different regions of the conductor, local heat currents appear.
 Remarkably, an oscillating heat wave was observed in a pioneering numerical study on spin chains \cite{karrasch2013nonequilibrium}, later described analytically~\cite{langmann2017time,gawkedzki2018finite}.

 In this section, we demonstrate that these oscillations, as well as an associated pressure discontinuity at time $t=0$, are measurable signatures of the gravitational and trace anomalies.
 They originate from the energy density characterizing the steady out-of-equilibrium state at time $t<0$ which we describe first.
 In a later refinement of this quench physics, we consider Floquet states generated by periodically imposing and releasing an external temperature profile.